LukeQCJ/javaLearnningNote/bigData/zookeeper/第11节 Zookeeper源码解析.md

                 long newEpochZxid = registerWithLeader(Leader.FOLLOWERINFO);
                 if (self.isReconfigStateChange())
                     throw new Exception("learned about role change");
-                //check to see if the leader zxid is lower than ours
+                // check to see if the leader zxid is lower than ours
-                //this should never happen but is just a safety check long newEpoch = ZxidUtils.getEpochFromZxid(newEpochZxid);
+                // this should never happen but is just a safety check long newEpoch = ZxidUtils.getEpochFromZxid(newEpochZxid);
                 if (newEpoch < self.getAcceptedEpoch()) {
                     LOG.error("Proposed leader epoch " +